Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal translation: To take the rags out in the sun

-When your best friend reveals unpleasant or private things in front of other people, he or she “está sacando tus trapos al sol”.
-Similar to the phrase “airing your dirty laundry in public” in English.
+When your best friend reveals unpleasant or private things in front of other people, he or she “está sacando tus trapos al sol.”
+Thus, this Spanish expression of “taking your rags out into the sun” is similar to “airing your dirty laundry in public” in English.

-• Anna couldn’t put off with his insults, so she started airing out his laundry in front of his whole family – Anna no podía aguantar más sus insultos, así que empezó a sacarle los trapos al sol delante de toda su familia
+• Anna couldn’t take his insults anymore, so she started airing out his dirty laundry in front of his whole family. – Anna no podía aguantar más sus insultos, así que empezó a sacarle los trapos al sol delante de toda su familia.

 21. Mejor malo conocido que bueno por conocer

-Literal translation: It is better a well-known bad guy, than a good one you’re about to know.
+Literal translation: Better the bad you know than the good you’re about to meet

 • Mariana and Robert sold their house since they didn’t like the new neighborhood.
-They decided to move back to the old one because it is better the devil you know than the devil you don’t – Mariana y Robert vendieron su casa porque no les gustaba el vecindario nuevo.
+They decided to move back to the old one.
+Better the devil you know than the devil you don’t! – Mariana y Robert vendieron su casa porque no les gustaba el vecindario nuevo.
 Decidieron regresar a su antigua casa porque es mejor malo conocido que bueno por conocer.

 22. Camarón que se duerme se lo lleva la corriente

-Literal translation: The shrimp who falls asleep is washed away by the flow
+Literal translation: The shrimp who falls asleep is washed away by the current

-A funny Spanish phrase with a similar meaning to “you snooze, you lose” in Engish.
-In other words, if you don’t pay enough attention and act quickly, someone else will get there before you.
+This is a funny Spanish phrase with a similar meaning to “you snooze, you lose” in English.
+In other words, if you don’t pay enough attention and act quickly, you’ll miss your chance and someone else will get there before you.

-• She was distracted and missed the chance to meet her favourite singer; as the old saying goes: you snooze, you lose – Ella estaba distraída y perdió la oportunidad de conocer a su cantante favorita.
+• She was distracted and missed the chance to meet her favorite singer.
+As the old saying goes: you snooze, you lose! – Ella estaba distraída y perdió la oportunidad de conocer a su cantante favorita.
 Como dice el viejo refrán: camarón que se duerme se lo lleva la corriente.

 23. Tener mala leche